-Prepare future scientists to communicate their science knowledge more effectively by offering one of these two innovative courses at your college or university
+Prepare future scientists to communicate their science knowledge more effectively at your college or university

 - Introduce undergraduate and graduate students—the future scientists—to the importance of education, outreach, and the broader impact of ocean sciences research.

-- Improve the ability of the scientists teaching the COS courses to communicate scientific concepts and research to their undergraduate students.
+- Improve the ability of the scientists teaching the COSIA to communicate scientific concepts and research to their undergraduate students.

 - Provide both graduate and undergraduate students and scientists with direct experience using exemplary, research-based instructional materials that model constructivist pedagogy—the idea that people learn by actively interacting with their social and physical environment.

-- Promote thoughtful, mutually beneficial collaborations between scientists and educators as they co-teach the courses.
+- Promote thoughtful, mutually beneficial collaborations between scientists and educators as they co-teach the course.

-- Provide K–12 students from underrepresented populations and visitors to ISE institutions with significant ocean sciences instruction and college and university role models.
+- Provide visitors to ISE institutions with significant ocean sciences instruction and college and university role models.

 In 2005, COS K-12 and Communicating Chemistry/Physics/Astronomy received the prestigious Educational Initiatives Award from the University of California, Berkeley, which is presented annually to a department or unit on the Berkeley campus in recognition of distinctive contributions to undergraduate education.